 To use Cloud Shell:

-Click the Activate Cloud Shell button at the top of the Cloud Console window.
+Click the Activate Cloud Shell button at the top of the Google Cloud console window.

-A Cloud Shell session opens inside a new frame at the bottom of the Cloud Console and displays a command-line prompt.
+A Cloud Shell session opens inside a new frame at the bottom of the Google Cloud console and displays a command-line prompt.

 Update the components:

 The command responds with output similar to the following:

 ERROR: (gcloud.components.update) You cannot perform this action because the gcloud CLI component manager is disabled for this installation.
 You can run the following command to achieve the same result for this installation: sudo apt-get update && sudo apt-get --only-upgrade install ...

 Copy the long command and paste it to update the components.

 Make sure you have the following tools installed: